-It is readily verified that Dijkstra's algorithm does compute the shortest path, under the condition that the link costs are nonnegative.28 The time complexity of the algorithm is $\mathcal{O}(N \log N)$, where N is the number of vertices in V, provided that the degree of the graph (number of neighbors for each node) is bounded, and the queue is implemented with an efficient data structure.
-To realize that, note that the algorithm performs a single pass over the state space, with each vertex requiring at most one priority queue extraction and a number of priority queue updates bounded by the number of its neighbors.
-An efficient priority queue data structure, such as the binary heap, can handle extraction of a minimal element or value update in a list of N elements at $\mathcal{O}(\log N)$ each.
+It is readily verified that Dijkstra's algorithm does compute the shortest path, under the condition that the link costs are non-negative [28].
+The time complexity of the algorithm is $O(N \log N)$, where N is the number of vertices in \mathcal{V} , provided that the degree of the graph (number of neighbors for each node) is bounded, and the queue is implemented with an efficient data structure.
+To realize that, note that the algorithm performs a single-pass over the state space, with each vertex requiring at most one priority queue extraction and a number of priority queue updates bounded by the number of its neighbors.
+An efficient priority queue data structure, such as the binary heap, can handle extraction of a minimal element or value update in a list of N elements at $O(\log N)$ each.

 Returning to the flight trajectory optimization, Dijkstra'a algorithm can be directly applied to solve this problem, provided that we ignore for the moment possible turn radius constraints.
-To estimate the time complexity of the algorithm, assume that the threedimensional mesh has n points.
+To estimate the time complexity of the algorithm, assume that the 3D mesh has n points.
 Let m be the maximal number of neighbors for each point.
-For the neighborhood structure of Eq.
-(15), we have that $m \le 8(2\ell{max} + 1)$.
-As a vertex in a pair of two neighboring points, the number of vertices is $N \le mn$, and the basic Dijkstra algorithm runs at $O(N \log N)$.
+For the neighborhood structure of Equation (15), we have that $m \leq 8(2\ell{\text{max}} + 1)$.
+As a vertex in a pair of two neighboring points, the number of vertices is $N \leq mn$, and the basic Dijkstra algorithm runs at $O(N \log N)$.

-D. Constrained Dijkstra
+3.4 Constrained Dijkstra

-An important factor that has been left out of the preceding algorithm is the turn radius constraint.
-In a typical situation, the minimal turn radius in the horizontal plane [as per Eq.
-(6)] can be significantly larger than the horizontal resolution h_x .
-In that case, in order to allow large single-step heading changes as required in our scheme the turn radius constraint should be enforced by considering a span of several consecutive vertices.
-For example, following a 90-deg turn the prescribed trajectory should not have another heading change (in the same direction) for a certain stretch of flight, so that the aircraft can complete the first maneuver.
+An important factor that has been left out of the above algorithm is the turn radius constraint.
+In a typical situation, the minimal turn radius in the horizontal plane (as per Equation 6) may be significantly larger than the horizontal resolution h_x .
+In that case, in order to allow large singlestep heading changes as required in our scheme, the turn radius constraint should be enforced by considering a span of several consecutive vertices.
+For example, following a 90° turn, the prescribed trajectory should not have another heading change (in the same direction) for a certain stretch of flight, so that the aircraft can complete the first maneuver.

-An optimal solution to such multistep constraints would require to expand the state space into sequences of points of required length.
-This would easily lead to an increase of the state space by orders of magnitude, with a corresponding increase in the computation times.
-To avoid this problem, we propose a suboptimal modification of the basic Dijkstra algorithm, which retains the original state space.
+An optimal solution to such multi-step constraints would require to expand the state space into sequences of point of required length.
+This would easily leads to an increase of the state space by orders of magnitude, with a corresponding increase in the computation times.
+To avoid this problem, we propose a sub-optimal modification of the basic Dijkstra algorithm, which retains the original state space.